AntoineSavage/pizzascript/README.md

 - getting other module contexts
 - aborting and resuming evaluation

-They are implemented using *volatile variables*, which are variables that can be modified at any time by the interpreter.
-They should **not** be relied upon for anything other that what is specified in the following sections
+They are implemented using *volatile context fields*, which are context fields with unspecified behaviours outside the ones described in the following sections

 ### Performing I/O